• Contact

 About the Author

 R.V.
-Baugus is senior editor of IAVM's magazine, Facility Manager.
-Baugus is an 11-time Quill Award winner from the Dallas chapter of the International Association of Business Communicators (IABC) and Silver Quill recipient from the Southern Region of IABC.
-He is devoted in his community by serving as a board member on the Irving Schools Foundation, as a deacon at his church, and as a high schoo9l football public address announcer for the Irving ISD.
+Baugus is senior editor of IAVM's magazine, Venue Professional.
+Baugus is a 12-time Quill Award winner from the Dallas chapter of the International Association of Business Communicators (IABC) and Silver Quill recipient from the Southern Region of IABC.
+He is devoted in his community by serving as a deacon at his church, a facilitator leading a Grief Share class, high school football public address announcer for the Irving ISD and basketball PA announcer for Nimitz High School.

 Social Share